PaulCapestany/toy-web/README.md

 For a quick coverage snapshot during local work, run `npm test -- --coverage`.

+Coverage output lands in `coverage/`; delete it when you no longer need the report.

 ### Integrating with `toy-service`

 `toy-web` expects `toy-service` at `http://localhost:8080` by default.